 Under Italian control for most of the war, Jews were less in danger in Athens than those under the Nazis.
 After the fall of Mussolini in September 1943, however, the Germans decimated the community.
 Some were saved by the communist Greek Resistance movement or by fleeing on small boats to the shores of Asia Minor, making their way then to Palestine.
-Upon liberation a few thousand emerged from hiding.
+Upon liberation, a few thousand emerged from hiding.

 There are about 3,000 Jews living in Athens today.
 Many of those who returned were able to build themselves good positions in business, the industry, and the professions.
-A “Tree of Life” pre-war synagogue Etz Haim can be visited as well as the postwar community run Beth Shalom synagogue.
-There is a Jewish cemetery, a club and an elementary school, an ORT vocational school and welfare institute.
-In the 1970s the Jewish Museum of Greece was founded which has expanded since and is the center of excellent educational programs.
-In Melidoni Street, under the shade of the Acropolis is a moving Holocaust Memorial with geometric marble blocks depicting a broken Magen David.
+Our Jewish Athens tour brings us to the “Tree of Life” pre-war Athens synagogue, Etz Haim, and to the postwar, community-run Beth Shalom synagogue.
+There is a Jewish cemetery, a club and an elementary school, an ORT vocational school, and welfare institute.
+In the 1970s the Jewish Museum of Greece was founded, which has expanded since and is the center of excellent educational programs.
+In Melidoni Street, under the shade of the Acropolis, is a moving Holocaust Memorial with geometric marble blocks depicting a broken Magen David.

 Half-Day Tour to Chalkis

 Cross the bridge connecting the island of Euboea with the mainland to experience Chalkis, the former administrative capital of the region.
 This ancient seaside town boasts a beautiful Old City, complete with historic church, mosque, and synagogue.
 You’ll also explore the long-standing Jewish cemetery and have a chance to converse with its caretaker.